 After the “standard domestic” vertical oscillator from Singer 15, the drop-in bobbin horizontal hook is perhaps the next most common concept in domestic sewing machines.
-Originally introduced in Singer 66 around 1907 as an oscillating hook, it evolved into a rotary version in model 201 that appeared in 1935.
+Originally introduced in Singer 66 in 1902 as an oscillating hook, it evolved into a rotary version in model 201 that appeared in 1935.
 Both hooks are found in many machines up to today.

 The original Singer hooks both take class 66 bobbin (guess where the name comes from), so not everyone is aware of the fact that these are very different hooks indeed.
 Post-1960s machines often take somewhat different bobbins as both horizontal hooks have undergone modifications.
 I don’t really know those newer variants though, so can’t comment on them.